nus-cs2103/website-base/admin/lectures.md

 * **motivate** you to tackle the weekly tasks coming up
 * **contextualize** various 'moving parts' of the course and keep you anchored to the 'big picture'

 ****Slides****: Briefing slides will be uploaded to Canvas *after* the briefing.
-Note that those slides are not suited for printing or to be used as a reference during the lecture/exams.
+Those slides are not suited for printing or to be used as a reference during the lecture/exams.
 They are only an aid for briefing delivery.

-****Attendance****: Attendance for the ==first weekly briefing is compulsory== (i.e., you may join the Zoom meeting or watch the recording later).<br>
- Subsequent weekly briefings are optional to attend.
+****Attendance****: Weekly briefings are optional to attend/watch.
 You are free to speed-watch the recording to save time (instead of joining live) or skip them altogether (if you are already saturated by the rest of the course activities).

 </div>
 <div tags="m--cs2113">